Year 10 & 11 Options

 Assessment of work

-Students are assessed on four main criteria: the ability to research; the ability to develop design ideas from looking at the work of artists and designers; the ability to experiment with, review and refine their own work; the realisation of ideas.
+Students are assessed across three projects, looking at four main criteria: the ability to research; the ability to develop design ideas from looking at the work of artists and designers; the ability to experiment with, review and refine their own work; and the realisation of ideas.
 Coursework related to the first two projects contributes 60% of the final assessment.
 The other 40% is for the final project.
-All work is marked internally and externally moderated at the end of the course when an exhibition is mounted of every candidate’s work.
+All work is marked internally and is externally moderated at the end

 Exam: 0%